ChinaKnowledge.de -

 Zhong zhicao fa 種芝草法

 Zhong zhicao fa 種芝草法 "Methods of cultivating mushrooms", also called Laozi yuxia zhong zhongzhi jing shenxian bishi 老子玉匣中種芝經神仙秘事 "The Old Master's jade casket containing the scripture on growing cryptograms as a secret of divine immortals", is likewise a text of the Daoist canon.
 The transmitted text might be identical to the book Mingtongji 冥通記 quoted in Wang Hao's 汪灝 (jinshi degree 1685) Guang qunfangpu 廣群芳譜 (ch.
-Huipu 卉譜), and might be related to ancient texts on mushrooms mentioned in Wang Chong's 王充 (27-97 CE) Lunheng 論衡 (ch.
+Huipu 卉譜) and might be related to ancient texts on mushrooms mentioned in Wang Chong's 王充 (27-97 CE) Lunheng 論衡 (ch.
 Chuilin 初稟) and Ge Hong's 葛洪 (283-343 or 363) Baopuzi 抱樸子 (ch.
 Huangbai 黃白篇).
-The bibliographical chapter Jingji zhi 經籍志 in the dynastic history Suishu 隋書 lists a book called Zhongshenzhi 種神芝, which likewise might be the Daozang text.
+The bibliographical chapter Jingji zhi 經籍志 in the dynastic history Suishu 隋書 lists a book called Zhongshenzhi 種神芝, which likewise might be this specific Daozang text.
 In the Daoist canon, the book has mainly the function of detailing ceremonies around the consumption of mushrooms.
-Yet is is also quoted in Chen Haozi's 陳淏子 (b. c.
+Yet it is also quoted in Chen Haozi's 陳淏子 (b. c.
 1612) scientific book Huajing 花鏡.

 Table 1.
 Lost books on mushrooms